CodecoolBase/diligent-academy-backend-architecture-hexagonal-basic/tasks.md

 ## Task 5: Wire up the things

-- Use the `args.ts` to wire up everything.
+- Use the `src/args.ts` to wire up everything.
 - This file should initiate the service, the business logic with the proper secondary adapters.
 - It also pass the service to the primary adapter to use it.
-- Run your code with the `npm run ts -- args.ts Alice` command.
+- Run your code with the `npm run ts -- src/args.ts Alice` command.

+## Task 6: Create test for the service

+- Create some tests for the service.

+## Task 6: Add a new prompt application to the program

+- Create a new application in `src/prompt.ts`.
+- This application should use the same service, but right now the user enter their name in a simple prompt (`prompt-sync`).
+- This application really saves the greetings into the `greetings.txt` file.
+Each greeting is a new line.

+## Task 7: Add a new server application to the program.

+- Create a new application in `src/server.ts`.
+- This application should accept a `POST /greet` request.
+The request body is a JSON document with a name key.
+- The response should be a JSON document too, with a greeting key, its value is the greeting.
+- The greetings should be logged also the greetings JSON.
+It is a JSON array, every element of the array is a greeting.